In this week's training we’re talking about how to influence your market.

-I believe that the best thing we could do is to flip this around.
-Use that old adage that says “WIFM” or “What's In It For Me”… However, flip it around and instead say, “What's In It For Them.”
-Whenever you're entertaining and educating, think of it from the standpoint of:
+I believe the best thing to do is flip it around.
+Use that old adage that says “WIIFM” or “What's In It For Me”… However, flip it around and instead say, “What's In It For Them.”
+Whenever you're entertaining and educating, think of this:

 1. Why anyone listening to me right now would care about what I’m communicating to them?

-2. Why would they stop and pay attention to what I am doing or selling?
+2. Why would they stop and pay attention to what I am doing, promoting or selling?

 The last “E” is for Empower.
 The human condition will always supersede anything else that is happening in the world, or in marketing, or in sales.
 We need to empower and we need to give people hope.
 We want to make sure that we reach down, grab their heart, and speak to that heart… Engage their minds.
 Engage their spirit.
 Uplift them and make sure you tell them that everything's going to be okay because that's what it's all about.
 We all live for hope, and we all live for the big dream!